 The Weissenhof Estate near Stuttgart was a focal point for avant garde architecture in 1927, when Mies van der Rohe and Corbusier created a collection of houses for a public exhibition.
 Today, in that same space, Werner Sobek has developed an active house that powers not only itself and 2 electric cars, but also the house next door.
 Read on to see how the house produces twice as much energy as it needs—without fossil fuels, emissions or waste.

 At first glance the B10 Aktivhaus stands out by virtue of it’s simplicity.
-The white-walled 914 square-foot box with glass frontage hides impressive technology that allows the house to learn and adapt.
-The intelligent energy management system is controlled via smartphone or tablet and only heats as necessary—responding to movement and adapting to the residents habits.
-At night, insulating panels roll down to cover the glass to prevent energy escaping.
+The white walled 914 square-foot box with glass frontage hides impressive technology that allows the house to learn and adapt.
+The intelligent energy management system is controlled via smartphone or tablet and only heats as necessary, responding to movement and adapting to the residents' habits.

-At the end of the research project, the building may be deconstructed and reconstructed elsewhere.
-Or in the unlikely event that no-one lays claim to the groundbreaking home, it can also be fully recycled.
+At the end of the research project, the building may be deconstructed and reconstructed elsewhere, in the unlikely event that no-one lays claim to the groundbreaking home, it can also be fully recycled.